Mushymato/TrinketTinker/guide/1-Tinker.md

 > [!NOTE]
 > Trinkets can be reloaded with `patch reload <your content mod id>`, however the trinket must be unequipped and reequipped to get updates.
+> Content Patcher tokens might not updated even through a patch reload, in those case you must either spawn a new trinket or reload the save file.

 ## Structure